kyalo-vibes/CarWebsite/pricing-service/README.md

 ## Features

 - REST WebService integrated with Spring Boot

-## Instructions

-#### TODOs

-- Convert the Pricing Service to be a microservice.
+- Pricing Service is designed as a microservice.
-- Add an additional test to check whether the application appropriately generates a price for a given vehicle ID
+- Test to check whether the application appropriately generates a price for a given vehicle ID

 #### Run the code